 But protect your head!
 Moderate to severe head injuries, even without diagnosed concussions, increase the risk of cognitive impairment.

 9. Practice mindfulness

-Mindfulness helps you change your mind for better.
-The pre-frontal cortex is the area of your brain responsible for things like planning, problem-solving and controlling your emotions.
+Mindfulness helps you change your mind for the better and keep your brain sharp.
+The pre-frontal cortex is the area of your brain responsible for things like planning, problem-solving, and controlling your emotions.
 The grey matter in this area can become thicker after practicing mindfulness, showing increased activity in these areas of thought.